-Arizona Behavioral Health Board Criminal Reporting: Criminal Reporting help with the Arizona Board of Behavioral Health
+Arizona Behavioral Health Board Criminal Reporting

 A.R.S.
 32-3208 requires that behavioral health professional licensees and applicants for abehavioral health professional license must report misdemeanor criminal charges involving conduct that may affect patient safety or a felony to theArizona Behavioral Health Board within 10 working days after the charge is filed.
 A working day would be considered Monday through Friday.